 When a woman develops pattern hair loss, it occurs predominately on the top of the head, but with some important differences to men.
 Rarely does the hair loss progress to a complete loss of hair.
 When it begins, it usually starts on the top or temples.
 Women with pattern loss typically do not develop hairline recession.
-Three progressive stages are defined called the Ludwig classification.
+Three progressive stages are described utilizing the Ludwig classification.

 HAIR CYCLE SYNCHRONIZATION

 Most fur-bearing animals molt or lose all their hair in a regular seasonal manner.
-Humans lose their body scalp hair in a more irregular manner.
+Humans lose their scalp hair in a more irregular manner.
 At any given time, 90% of the hairs are in their growing phase (anagen) and 10% are in their resting phase.
-The hairs grow for about 3 to 4 years, the shedding phase lasts 3-4 months, fall out and restart the cycle again.
+The hairs grow for about 3 to 4 years, the shedding phase lasts 3-4 months, they then fall out and restart the cycle again.
 Hair loss of about 50 to 100 hairs per day is normal.
 In some medical situations, the synchronization becomes disrupted and more that 10% of hairs enter the shedding phase, resulting in a significant loss of full-sized hairs.
 The phenomenon is called shedding or effluvium.
-Shedding usually occurs 3-4 months after a high fever, childbirth, or discontinuation of a birth control pill.
-Eventually the synchronization is restored and the hair stops shedding.
+Shedding usually occurs 3-4 months after a high fever, childbirth, or discontinuation of a birth control pill as well as other factors.
+Eventually the synchronization is restored, and the hair stops shedding.